elucian/bee/syntax/structure.md

 halt -1 if (c = 0)

--- print comma separated parameters begin make i:= 0 ∈ Z while (i < c)
+-- print comma separated parameters make i:= 0 ∈ Z while (i < c) write params[i]
-    write params[i]
   alter i += 1
   write "," if (i < c)
 repeat
-  -- print the buffer to console print ready
+-- print the buffer to console print

-over ; end of "main" program
+over ; end of driver
 ```

 Do not try to understand the example.
-This is just a worm-up!
+It is just a worm-up!

 **Notes:**
 * This program is a #driver having file-name "main.bee";
-* Variable parameter _*params_ is an array of strings;
+* Input parameter _*params_ is an array of strings;
 * Any Bee module is ending with "over" that is mandatory keyword;
-* Early driver termination can be trigger by "halt" or "exit";
+* Early driver termination can be trigger using: halt or exit;

 ## External code